jlpteaching/gem5-assignment-template/README.md

 ### Part II: Report

 As mentioned before, you are allowed to submit your assignments in **pairs** and in **PDF** format.
+You should submit your report on [gradescope](https://www.gradescope.com/courses/487868).
 In your report answer the questions presented in [Analysis and simulation](#analysis-and-simulation), [Analysis and simulation: Step I](#step-i-changing-the-cpu-model-and-cpu-and-cache-clock-frequency), [Analysis and simulation: Step II](#step-ii-changing-the-cpu-and-memory-model),and [Analysis and simulation: Step III](#step-iii-general-questions).
 Use clear reasoning and visualization to drive your conclusions.

 ## Grading